 The ASQ-TRAK is an easy-to-use, family centred tool, which highlights a child’s strengths as well as catching delays early.
 It is designed to be administered by interview, inviting caregivers to be co-observers and teaching them about child development and their own child’s skills.

 The Royal Children’s Hospital is working with our campus partner, The University of Melbourne, to support the distribution of these kits to communities.
 To pay via invoice then please email Chas.Bookshop@rch.org.au.
 For more information about the tools and kits go to https://asq-trak.education.unimelb.edu.au

-Please note that ASQ-TRAK kits in language (Western Arrarnta or Yolngu Matha) are only printed upon request.
+Please note that ASQ-TRAK kits in Western Arrarnta, Yolngu Matha (Dhuwaya / Djambarrapuyng) languages are only quoted and printed upon request.
 Please contact us for a quote or to discuss further.

 - A guide to using the ASQ-TRAK, including an explanation of the overall questionnaires and each of the five domains – communication, gross motor, fine motor, problem solving and personal–social.